SundaySky/cost-anomaly-detector/README.md

   * *Usage*: endpoint used to connect to the database (as shown in aws redshift console)
   * *Example*: dbname.abcd.region.redshift.amazonaws.com
 * **redshift_role** (*String*)
   * *Usage*: full ARN of the role currently used by the redshift cluster.
 The role must have read access to the CUR S3 bucket.
-AWS requires the redshift role inline for the copy command, so it needs to be provided manually.
+  We reccomend using the arn for the anomalyDetectorInstanceRole created by the cloudformation.
+  *If you do, leave that param empty, run the clouformation, and then follow the step described in the setup section*.
   * *Example*: arn:aws:iam::12345:role/Redshift_role
 * **redshift_table_permitted_users** (*String, Optional*)
   * *Usage*: Give users read permission to the billing tables.
 T string can contain the name of a user or names of a few users seperated by ,